-The idea behind CLIMB was to bring bioinformatics capability (computing power, storage and analysis tools) to microbiologists working in UK academia.
-With improvements in next generation sequencing technologies generating genomic data sets has become easier.
+The idea behind CLIMB and CLIMB-BIG-DATA was to bring bioinformatics capability (computing power, storage and analysis tools) to microbiologists working in UK academia.
+With improvements in next-generation sequencing technologies generating genomic data sets has become easier.
 Many academics don’t have the access to the resources that they need to perform the required bioinformatics analysis.
-CLIMB will provide this resource.
+CLIMB-BIG-DATA will provide this resource.
 It will also be a place for researchers to share scripts and pipelines.

 The vision also included holding workshops and meetings to train, share knowledge and develop the microbial bioinformatics community.

 To deliver this vision alongside the investigators, three world-class research fellows have been appointed to the project.
 Two purpose-built training centres have also been built.

 The four universities each have the same equipment installed, which will work as in integrated system allowing for redundancy.
 The end user when dialling up one of the 1000 available virtual machines will not necessarily know which site they are using.
 The system offers huge data storage capabilities, very high-memory research servers for maximum performance and integration with relevant biological databases.

 The CLIMB project officially began on 01 April 2014.
 The first year focussed on the procurement and installation of the computer equipment, and also the refurbishment at Warwick and Swansea to create two new bioinformatics training centres for CLIMB.
 The next stage of the project focussed on implementing the software (Openstack) for creating a cloud, enabling the virtual machines to communicate with the platform’s storage and integrating the four sites.
 Testing of the system by selected users was the next key part of the project.

 CLIMB officially launched to UK academia in July 2016, with a two-day launch event at Warwick University.